paawandesai/paawandesai.github.io/_pages/cv.md

 Work Experience
 ======
-* **Co-Founder & Engineer**, Fundare Finance (May 2024 – Present)
+* **AI & Data Analyst**, SkyTerra Group (May 2025 - Present)
-  * Leading the development of a Python and SQL-powered revenue growth management dashboard to streamline financial forecasting for small businesses.
-  * Managing a cross-functional team in designing and implementing a scalable SaaS product using Tableau, incorporating iterative client feedback to enhance usability and functionality.
-  * Conducting market research and user analysis to identify and address the pain points of small business owners, ensuring the product meets their needs effectively.
+  * Engineering biometric AI pipelines for a healthcare client, detecting atrial fibrillation and ~168 ECG rhythms from ECG/PPG with ML models.
+  * Designing HIPAA/GDPR-compliant edge-to-cloud data workflows to support secure, scalable health monitoring.
+  * Directed field integration of a microgrid for a client, deploying batteries, inverters, generators, and remote monitoring for off-grid power.

 * **Tutor (Mathematics, Creative Writing, Spanish)**, Varsity Tutors (March 2024 – Present)
   * Developing and delivering tailored lesson plans for advanced mathematics and creative writing, resulting in measurable improvements in student performance and comprehension.
   * Providing one-on-one and group tutoring sessions in Spanish, focusing on conversational fluency and grammatical accuracy.
   * Utilizing a variety of teaching techniques and tools to engage students and foster a positive learning environment.

+* **Co-Founder & Engineer**, Fundare Finance (May 2024 – December 2024)
+  * Leading the development of a Python and SQL-powered revenue growth management dashboard to streamline financial forecasting for small businesses.
+  * Managing a cross-functional team in designing and implementing a scalable SaaS product using Tableau, incorporating iterative client feedback to enhance usability and functionality.
+  * Conducting market research and user analysis to identify and address the pain points of small business owners, ensuring the product meets their needs effectively.

 * **Team Associate**, Walmart Auto Care Center (Summer 2023)
   * Collaborated with a team of associates to optimize workflow processes, improving service time and customer satisfaction.